-All students should complete a pre-major form at the beginning of study in the department.
-No student may declare a major in Art until the first three courses (ART110, ART120 and ART130) have been completed with a required grade-point average of 2.5.
+All students should complete a major form at the beginning of study in the department.
 Art Education students are under the same departmental requirements, plus they have additional obligations from the Education Department.
-In addition to completing the Freshman Core, B.F.A.
-Studio candidates must successfully pass the additional B.F.A.
-Foundation Core before declaring a concentration.
-B.F.A.
-Graphic Design majors must pass the freshman core, ART160, and ART170 before advancing to the graphic design program.
-B.F.A.
-Digital Animation majors must pass the freshman core, ART160, and ART170 before advancing to the digital animation program.
 Art History Minors should complete the Minor form as soon as possible in their departmental studies.
 Art History Minors should maintain a B or better average in their art history coursework.